reefland/ansible-k3s-argocd-renovate/docs/longhorn-settings.md

         create_route: true           # Create Ingress Route to make accessible
         enable_basic_auth: true      # Require Authentication to access dashboard

+        # Fully Qualified Domain for ingress routes - Traefik Load Balancer address name
+        # This is the DNS name you plan to point to the Traefik ingress Load Balancer IP address.
+        ingress_name: '{{k3s_cluster_ingress_name|default("k3s.{{ansible_domain}}")}}'

         # Default Dashboard URL:  https://k3s.{{ansible_domain}}/longhorn/
-        hostname: "k3s.{{ansible_domain}}"    # Domain for ingress route
         path: "/longhorn"            # URI Path for Ingress Route

         # Encoded users and passwords for basic authentication
-        allowed_users: "{{longhorn.dashboard_users}}"
+        allowed_users: "{{LONGHORN_DASHBOARD_USERS}}"
   ```

-* The `hostname` should reference the DNS which points to the Traefik Load Balancer IP address used for all Traefik ingress routes.
+* The `ingress_name` should reference the DNS which points to the Traefik Load Balancer IP address used for all Traefik ingress routes.
+If a name is not provided it will default to hostname `k3s` and use the domain of the Kubernetes Linux host.
-* The `allowed_users` maps to which users are allowed to access the Longhorn Dashboard.
+* The `allowed_users` maps to which users are allowed to access the Longhorn Dashboard (see more below).

 The Longhorn Dashboard URL path will resemble: `https://k3s.example.com/longhorn/#/dashboard`